yarenty/quotes/src/Mark_Twain/README.md

 Continuous improvement is better than delayed perfection.
 The best way to cheer yourself up is to try to cheer somebody else up.
 Buy land, they're not making it anymore.
+It's not the size of the dog in the fight, it's the size of the fight in the dog.